rage/cyber-security-base-19/data/module-2/part-4/finding.md

 <text-box variant=emph name="Warning">

 - It should be remembered that hacking into other peoples computers is illegal.
-- These tools especially the fuzzers should not be used against software in production use.
+- These tools, especially the fuzzers should not be used against software in production use.
-- Some of the antivirus programs may react to the fuzz test cases.
+- Some antivirus programs may react to the fuzz test cases.

 </text-box>